Online Video Conference Mediation

 - If you have not done so already for other Zoom meetings, before the mediation you should download the most recent Zoom app from Zoom.us.
 There is no cost for this.
 Zoom also has numerous online tutorials which describe how its platform works which you may want to examine before the mediation.
 Zoom is constantly updating its software so check to make sure you have installed the most recent version.

-- Before the mediation I will send out a meeting link to the parties, specific to their mediation.
+- Before the mediation I will send out a meeting link to the parties and counsel, specific to their mediation.
 Only those persons who the parties have agreed in advance will participate in the mediation should receive the Zoom meeting link.
 Please do not forward the meeting information to other persons

 - A few minutes before the meeting begins, it is useful to log onto the meeting and check your audio when you are given that option on the screen.